 When Alex started seeing me she was following a fairly good ancestral diet with lots of good fats, protein and a reasonable amount of veggies.
 However, she was ‘picking herself up’ daily with 1 or 2 coffees or green teas and ‘winding herself down’ in the evening with 400mL of red wine.
 Her diet was fairly heavy on coconut oil and coconut yogurt products.

 She was also often experiencing diarrhoea after eating fatty foods- a clear sign of a liver that is not functioning at its optimal best.

 We modified Alex’s diet to reduce the amount of coconut foods intake as this is not ancestral to her Anglo-saxon genetic heritage and was slowing down her metabolism and impacting gut health.
 We also discussed cutting out the caffeine and alcohol gradually as she began feeling better on the nutritional program.

 Eliminating caffeine and eating regular meals with a good amount of protein is very important for blood glucose related conditions such as PCOS in order to minimise blood sugar fluctuations and cortisol (stress hormone) surges.

-One of the investigations to determine the best diet for Alex was Carbchoice carbohydrate genetic test which came back unsurprisingly showing that Alex’s genetic ability to digest high amounts of starches and carbs was very low.
+One of the investigations to determine the best diet for Alex was Carbchoice carbohydrate genetic test (which is covered in functional medicine testing) which came back unsurprisingly showing that Alex’s genetic ability to digest high amounts of starches and carbs was very low.
 This is something she will keep in mind on an on-going basis in order to manage her weight effectively.

 We conducted a gut microbiome test that showed significant imbalances in Alex’s bacterial populations that had to be gradually re-adjusted with dietary means as well as pro and pre-biotics.